 – 1x Installation Position Map;

-We’ve seen a plenty of these boxes and they are pretty much the same all the time.
-A plastic foam layer on top to secure contents during transportation, as well as the box internal sides and a bottom are made out of the foam too.
-Next we see a mounting plate sticker to plan out the install location and a quick start guide.
+We’ve seen plenty of these boxes, and they are pretty much the same all the time.
+A plastic foam layer on top to secure contents during transportation, as well as the box’s internal sides and bottom, is made out of the foam, too.
+Next, we see a mounting plate sticker to plan out the install location and a quick start guide.
 On the left we have a camera, and on a right side we got a pack of screws and anchors, a waterproof connectors to secure cables’ joints, and a 12V power adapter.
-Now let’s overview the camera.
+Now let’s review the camera.
 The 1st thing that catches attention is the classic tail with a power supply and RJ-45 inputs.
 The 2nd thing is plastic dual antennas that are here to implement a MIMO technology, used to make our wireless connection more stable.
 This is a classic and pretty good-looking bullet-form camera with a mounting bracket as a rear part, and we can loose a screw on it to be able to adjust camera’s incline angle in regard to a bracket.

-Even though cameras display colors and their deepness differently, but this is what we can change in an extra settings menus.
-What we cannot change is a view angle.
+Even though cameras display colors and their depth differently, this is what we can change in an extra settings menu.
+What we cannot change is the viewing angle.
 A wider 132° for IMOU and a 110° for Ezviz, also I think IMOU recording looks more natural due to a higher framerate per second, but this time Ezviz has 30 fps recording support, so that can be adjusted too.
-Above the camera module we have a mic hole and a device status LED-indicator.
-Plus, somewhere on a front there are infrared lights, but we’ll be able to see them only after we’ll power on the camera.
+Above the camera module, we have a mic hole and a device status LED indicator.
+Plus, somewhere on the front there are infrared lights, but we’ll be able to see them only after we power on the camera.

 Functions / Features